Babmichel/babmichel.github.io/_tabs/research.md

 {: .prompt-info }

-> Work in progress, don't worry and don't worry me, i'm a "force tranquille".
+> Work in progress, don't worry and don't worry me, i'm a "force tranquille" ;).

 # Thesis
 > I am supervised by Dr Naya-Plasencia and Dr Derbez for "Optimizing cryptanalysis of symmetric primitives" with the funding of the ERC "SoBaSyC".\